 How to buy cheap perfume and aftershave

-It's always such a treat to get new perfume or aftershave, but at full price, designer fragrances can be pricey.
-Luckily, though, we know of lots of ways to save money and buy cheap perfume.
+It's always such a treat to get new perfume or aftershave.
+But at full price, designer fragrances can be pricey.
+Luckily, we know of lots of ways to save money and buy cheap perfume.

 You don't need to spend a fortune to get good perfume and aftershave.
 In fact, it's possible to buy scents from top designer brands for a fraction of their full price.